xyzalag/checklist/README.md

-# Checklist – JavaScript Project.
+# Checklist – JS ES6 Project
-The list was initially an exercise (day 15, JavaScript 30 Days Challenge by Wes Bos).
-I decided to further develop ‘tapas list’ which eventually turned into ‘productivity app’.
-The fun part is the use of local storage and event delegation. (the script compiled with Babel)
+Another checklist?
+Yes, but ES6 style.
+The fun part is the use of local storage and event delegation.
+The script compiled, polyfilled and bundled with Babel & Webpack.
 ## See here https://xyzalag.github.io/checklist/